 Graphite Drawing Pencils

-These come in grades that range from 9B (very soft) to 9H (very hard).
+Pencils come in grades that range from 9B (very soft) to 9H (very hard).
 A good starter set would be 4H, 2H, HB, 2B and 4B.
 You can buy drawing pencils in sets or individually.
-I currently use Palomino, Derwent, and Staedtler Lumograph drawing pencils.
+I currently use Derwent Graphic for sketching.

 A small plastic one will do but make sure it brings your lead down to a full long sharp point.
 The Kum Two Stage Long Point Pencil Sharpener is the best I’ve found, and it’s inexpensive and comes with a second set of blades.

-Cleanly erases even very dark graphite, but use the kneaded eraser to lift most of the graphite first or it may permanently rub the graphite into the paper.
+These erasers cleanly erase very dark graphite, but always use the kneaded eraser to lift most of the graphite first or you can permanently rub the graphite into the paper.
 I like the good ol’ Alvin Vinyl Eraser.
 It’s big, rectangular, cheap, and gets the job done.

-They come in a plastic body and you can sharpen the eraser’s end into useful shapes, like a point or a wedge, to create special effects.
-I like the Paper Mate Tuff Stuff Eraser Stick.
+These come in a plastic body and you can sharpen the eraser’s end into useful shapes, like a point or a wedge, to create special effects.
+I like the Tombow Mono Knock Stick Eraser.

 Small Sharp Knife

-Use a protective spray finish on your finished drawings.
+Use a protective spray finish on your drawings.
 Don’t skimp on this.
-Your drawings are worth it, one can lasts a while, and it’s not very expensive.
+Your drawings are worth it, and one can lasts a while.
 For graphite drawings, use the kind marked “archival,” “matte finish,” and “for pastels and charcoal.”
 I use Lascaux Fine Art Fixative.
 It’s not the least expensive brand, but it’s the best.